codurance/site/_posts/2016-09-28-when-a-good-architecture-helps-you-in-your-ui-design-iterations.md

 <a href="/assets/img/custom/blog/2016-09-28-memento-third-version.png"><img src="/assets/img/custom/blog/2016-09-28-memento-third-version.png" alt="third version" width="169" height="300" class="image-side-by-side-text"/></a>

 <p class="text-side-by-side-image" >
-So with this in mind, and playing a little with colors (must confess that the colors here are my fault &#128522; ), we added the functionality to the only view of our app.
+So with this in mind, and playing a little with colors (I must confess that the colors here are my fault &#128522; ), we added the functionality to the only view of our app.
 <a href ="https://twitter.com/GiuliaMantuano" >Giulia</a> helped me to improve usability and the result wasn’t that hard to implement.
 She also decided to have 3 different views of the data since we have 3 types of user: the ones that update their hours daily, the ones that do it by week, and the ones that only do it once per month.
 </p>
 <br class="clear-both" />